Mrs. Dixon's Home Page » Reading

 What is Reading Workshop?

-In addition to Guided Reading groups, first graders will participate in Reading Workshop approximately four mornings a week.
+In addition to Guided Reading groups, first graders will participate in Reading Workshop.
 We begin with a whole group minilesson on the rug where Mrs. Dixon will introduce the skills and strategies good readers use.
-The children then move with their reading partner to assigned reading spots around the room to engage in independent reading.
+The children then practice this skill or strategy during their independent reading center.
 It is their job to work on using the skills and strategies taught in the minilesson.
-At this time, the teachers conference individually with students and/or call small groups together to introduce new books or to work on specific skills and strategies.
-Next the students will be asked to read with their partner or engage in conversation about their book with their partner.
-Finally, the children meet back on the rug with the teacher to review the lesson and point out good work that the children accomplished during this Reading Workshop session.
+At the end of center, the children meet back on the rug with the teacher to review the lesson and point out good work that the children accomplished during their independent reading center.

 Reading and Strategy Use at Home

-First graders in Dixon Den will be bringing home book folders Tuesday- Friday nights.
-On these nights your child should read aloud, to an adult, one or two books from the folder.
-It is recommended that children read over the weekend as well.
+First graders in Dixon Den will be bringing home book folders Monday- Friday nights.
+On these nights your child should read aloud, to an adult, one or two books from the folder as per their homework packet It is recommended that children read over the weekend as well.
 This should only take five to fifteen minutes a day.
 It is especially important that all first graders read in a speaking (fluent) voice rather than with a robotic tone.
 First graders are always encouraged to use their strategies to figure out tricky words.

 It is so important that your child’s book folder be returned to school EVERY DAY with all of the books inside.
 Your child will need this folder to participate in both Reading Workshop and Guided Reading Groups.